JackBonnellDevelopment/Dev-Site/content/_index.md

 I'm **Jack Bonnell**, a Computer Vision Engineer.

-I specialise in c++ development in the robotics Industry.
+I specialise in C++ development in the Robotics Industry.

-Have a look at some of my working [projects].
+Have a look at some of my work [projects].

 To see what I am currently up to [blog].

 Contact me at [@username] or by [email].